thomasclarke1969/documentation/integration/android/typing-indicator.md

 The Layer SDK provides a simple API which allows applications to both broadcast and receive typing indicator events.
 This functionality allows Layer powered applications to implement dynamic UI in response to typing events.

 ##Broadcasting
-Applications can broadcast typing events by calling `sendTypingIndicator(conversation, TypingIndicator.indicator)` on `LayerClient`.
+Applications can broadcast typing events by calling `send(...)` on the `Conversation` object.
 This will send a typing indicator event on behalf of the currently authenticated user.
 All participants in the conversation will receive the typing indicator.
 The Layer SDK supports three typing indicatory states: `TypingIndicator.STARTED`, `TypingIndicator.PAUSED`, `TypingIndicator.FINISHED`.

 ```
 // Sends a typing indicator event to the given conversation.
- layerClient.sendTypingIndicator(mConversation, TypingIndicator.STARTED);
+mConversation.send(TypingIndicator.STARTED);
 ```

 ##Receiving